IMERSS/imerss-bioinfo/README.md

     compare.js

-Given the results of two `taxonomise.js` outputs as `reintegrated.csv` file checklists, compares them for any discrepancies, after casting out any records for genera which are trumped by a more specific species records.
+Given the results of two `taxonomise.js` outputs as `reintegrated.csv` file checklists, compares them for any discrepancies, after casting out any records for higher taxa which are trumped by a more specific species records.
 Outputs two CSV files `excess1.csv` and `excess2.csv`.

     arphify.js